vlitvin/certbot/README.md

 # RBAC notes
 If you are using RBAC (you are using it).
 Service account witch runs certbot image should be able to create secrets in ${KUBE_NAMESPACE}

+# Known issues
+- Service and Ingress does not react quickly enough to forward traffic to pod.